benycze/python-tetris/README.md

 * **Pavel Benáček** - *coding of the game*

+## TODO

+* Counting of score
+* Speed-up the game when the score is rising

 ## License

 This project is licensed under the GNU GPL License - see the [LICENSE.md](LICENSE.md) file for details